hirefrank/www/content/2014-summer-movies.md

 Summary: This is an example of a draft post.
 Status: draft

-One of the best things -- that I never take full advantage of -- is New York City's penchant for free outdoor movies during the summer.
+One of the best things &mdash; that I never take full advantage of &mdash; is New York City's penchant for free outdoor movies during the summer.

 Based on [Kottke's suggestion](http://kottke.org/14/05/free-outdoor-movies-in-nyc-for-summer-2014), I aggregated over a dozen venues and nearly a hundred movies into a single dataset.